SySS-Research/clone-cert/README.md

 track of the serial numbers they encounter and will notice that something fishy is going on), and the issuer is changed (for the same reason).
-The fake issuer will have the first capital letter O replace by a zero or a lower case L replaced by a one or have the last character replaced by a space and will thus look inconspicuous to a casual observer.
+The fake issuer will have the first capital letter O replace by a zero or a lower case L replaced by a capital i or have the last character replaced by a space and will thus look inconspicuous to a casual observer.

 The new fake issueing CA will be generated on the fly unless you provide one.